code11/engine/docs/docs/api/observe.md

 Every use of `Observe` in a `view`/`producer`'s header can be thought of as adding a trigger.
 Whenever the `Observe`d value changes in state, for whatsoever reason, the view or producer using this value will be re-computed.

+## API

+### `Observe.<path>: any`

+If `<path>` is a valid path to an existing property of State, `Observe.<path>` returns value stored at that path in State, otherwise it returns `undefined`.
+If the value is serializable (e.g a primitive Javascript type, a plain object), a copy of the data is returned.
+However, if the value is not serializable (e.g a class instance, function etc), a reference to it is returned.

 ## Example